Silk Hiding Steel

 - Princess Celestia as well.
 Granted, she generally desires a less formal relationship with her subjects and has a rather puckish sense of humor, but she clearly is a mare of great elegance and refinement.
 At the same time, when the chips are down, the steel comes out, as when she orders the Mane Six to do away with Discord (and later Queen Chrysalis) with all dispatch, or when she and her sister dealt with Discord themselves thousands of years before that, and King Sombra a mere thousand years ago.

 - Her niece, Princess Cadance, is described by Twilight as all sweetness and light.
 As for the steel?
 Ask what's left of King Sombra.
 She denied him victory by keeping him at bay and inspiring those around her.
+She's also shown fighting courageously against a giant Sand Worm along with Twilight.

 - Batman Beyond: Dana Tan as the affluent girlfriend of the new Batman, Terry.
 Sweet, supportive and the one of two people who can strike fear in him (the other being the original Batman).
 Unfazed when he tells her his secret.
 When in danger she can hold her own until he shows up.
 Even Bruce doesn't unnerve Terry as much as Dana; he'll sass the old man to his face, but only really gets worried when Dana is mad at him.